HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 - CBOs are typically not BAs of covered entities and therefore not bound by HIPAA's privacy and security requirements
 - Provider may not always have the relationship with the CBO
 - CBO may not accept the referral or be unable to perform the requested service
-- Closing the loop via patient reported outcome
+- Closing the loop via patient reported outcomes

 <table><tr><td><img src="FunctionalUseCaseFlowDirectReferral3-Msg DME w Int.jpg" /></td></tr></table>

 ### Direct Referral Light

-Note: same as Direct Referral with the following exceptions
+Same as the Direct Referral workflow above with the following exceptions noted below:

 #### Actors (same as Direct Referral)

-Note: Community Based Organization (CBO) has an application that can interact with a FHIR API and does not have a FHIR server
+Community Based Organization (CBO) has an application that can interact with a FHIR API but does not have a FHIR server

 #### Assumptions